medvedevgroup/SibeliaZ/README.md

 	-f <memory amount in GB>

-By default it is roughly 2 times of the size of the input genomes.
-If SibeliaZ runs out of memory, try increasing this amount (see the "Troubleshooting" section).
+If SibeliaZ runs out of memory, try increasing this amount, see "Troubleshooting" section for more details.

 Output directory
 ----------------